 When you go faster or slower on the Infinadeck VR treadmill, it automatically adjusts the pace.
 The machine detects your intention to run versus a walk in less than a second.

-As a result, Infinadeck is one of the best VR treadmills 2021 available.
+As a result, Infinadeck is one of the best treadmills for VR available.
 Third-party virtual reality developers will use Infinadeck’s SDK to easily adapt their experiences to the treadmill.

-The Infinadeck functions similarly to the Kat VR treadmill, with the exception that no special footwear is needed.
+The Infinadeck running simulator functions similarly to the Kat VR treadmill, with the exception that no special footwear is needed.

 It’s suitable for any form of virtual reality experience, whether it’s a shooting game or a sports simulator.
 Infinadeck’s biggest unforeseen weakness is its protection system.